 In the year 2010, Apache Hadoop (which had its roots in Nutch and a few whitepapers from Google) was barely four years old; only a handful of Web 2.0 companies had adopted it to index the whole web and make it searchable.
 In the year 2010, the original team that developed Hadoop was still part of Yahoo, and Cloudera, a young startup, was trying to compete with Amazon and still figuring out what its product should be.
 In the intervening years, I have seen Hadoop evolve into a much wider platform where businesses ranging from life sciences to financial services to manufacturing and many more sectors have modernized their infrastructures to realize its OpEx/CapEx benefits.

 As the physical and digital worlds converge, it’s nothing short of the datafication of life.
 It will continue to grow at record rates and will overwhelm our ability to manage effectively this amount of data.
-With a trillion devices on the way – the volume, velocity and variety of data is going to grow dramatically.
+With a trillion devices on the way – the volume, velocity, and variety of data are going to grow dramatically.

 Competitive edge – Fast Data gives your business wings